-Leafy native Australian tree branches, grasses & greenery should be put into the cage for behavioural enrichment.
+Leafy native Australian tree branches, grasses & greenery should be put into the cage for behavioral enrichment.

 Lorikeets generally love a variety of toys to play with and destroy.
 Our staff can show you suitable ones.
 Change toys regularly.

-Do not use frayed rope or fine fibres or in the cage as lorikeets have a papilla on their tongue that may get caught in the fibres or they can ingest fibres and cause a gastrointestinal obstruction.
+Do not use frayed rope or fine fibers or in the cage as lorikeets have a papilla on their tongue that may get caught in the fibers or they can ingest fibers and cause a gastrointestinal obstruction.

 A reasonably sized rectangular cage is suitable for a pet bird.
 Narrow round cages are NOT recommended.

-The cage should be away from draughts and direct sunlight.
+The cage should be away from droughts and direct sunlight.

 Dr Pat's Mum, Bette, feeding her friendly wild lorikeets

 Feeding your Lorikeet

 LORIKEETS ARE NOT SEED EATERS!
 While some will eat seeds this is not their normal diet and feeding a seed based diet is unhealthy for them.
 There are a number suitable brands of commercial lorikeet nectar mixes that can be fed wet and/or dry that are equivalent to their natural diet of nectar and pollens from flowering native trees.
 Birds will vary in their preference.
 The mix should be made up fresh once or twice daily,